Courage-1984/Pixelated-Pathways-rentry-backup/README.md

 - [Convertio](https://convertio.co/) *Convert your files to any format*
 - [FreeConvert](https://www.freeconvert.com/) *Easily convert files from one format to another, online.*
 - [Converter365](https://www.converter365.com/) *Free online converter for 1000+ formats*
+- [File Converter](https://file-converter.io/) *Convert & compress everything in 2 clicks!*

 #### 📚 Article + Paywall Bypass
 - [Webpage archive](https://archive.is/) *Archive.today is a time capsule for web pages!*
 - [1ft](https://1ft.io/) *Fuck Paywalls | Freedom of Information, One Foot Away*
 - [12ft Ladder](https://12ft.io/) *Browse a cleaner web!
 Remove popups, banners, and ads from any website.*
+- [Archive Buttons](https://www.archivebuttons.com/) *Free Paywall Remover - All of the paywall removers in one place.*

 #### ✏️ text / char stuff
 - [Code Beautify](https://codebeautify.org/) *Code Beautify and Code Formatter For Developers - to Beautify, Validate, Minify, JSON, XML, JavaScript, CSS, HTML, Excel and more*